bensutherland/ms_scallop_popgen/README.md

 This will do the following:
 - set up colours
 - calculate missing data by individual, plot, and remove excess missing individuals
-- calculate per locus HWE deviation and excess obs. heterozygosity, and filter ...and will output `03_results/post_all_filters.RData`.
+- calculate per locus HWE deviation and excess obs. heterozygosity, and filter
+...and will output `03_results/post_all_filters.RData`.

+After filtering, open and run interactively:
+`ms_scallop_popgen/01_scripts/pyes_popgen_simple_pop_stats_analysis.R`

+This will do the following:
+- PCA
+- DAPC
+- genetic differentiation (FST) calculation
+- private alleles
+- estimate inbreeding coefficient (F)
+- estimate population-specific inter-individual relatedness

 ## 5. Relatedness